GoodForPoC/GoodForPoC/docs/CONTRIBUTING.md

 - Make sure you use a [linter](https://en.wikipedia.org/wiki/Lint_(software)) to fix any and all JavaScript and CSS errors.

 ## Submitting changes
-When you're ready to merge your changes into the master branch, open a [Pull Request](https://help.github.com/articles/creating-a-pull-request/) in the project via GitHub.
+When you're ready to merge your changes into the master branch, open a [pull request](https://help.github.com/articles/creating-a-pull-request/) via [the project's pull request tab on GitHub](https://github.com/GoodForPoC/GoodForPoC/pulls).
 Make sure it has a clear list of what you've done and screenshots – we've created a handy template to make the submission process as easy as possible.
 Please make sure your submissions follow our coding conventions (above).

 Sometimes, reviewers will provide feedback on your project changes.
 Please include any feedback you receive from peers during the review process and update your pull request appropriately.
 Once approved, your pull request will be approved and deployed.